 “Government contracting.”
 “Small business certification.”
 You’ve heard the phrases before, but what do they really mean?
 And does it really matter for your small business?
 Maybe—and maybe not.
 Let’s cut through all the noise and define these phrases in a meaningful way for your entrepreneurial endeavors.

 Government contracting is the process that lets you sell your goods or services to the government and its various agencies.
 The government has a contract, or agreement, with you whereby it purchases what you do or make.
-And United States government agencies buy a lot from small businesses—nearly $100 billion worth of goods and services each year!
+And United States government agencies buy a lot from small businesses—more than $100 billion worth of goods and services each year!
 From market research to janitorial services, if you want to make the government your customer, there’s a good chance there’s a need for what you offer.

 What is being certified as a “small business”?

 Being certified as a “small business” is only significant if you’re interested in government contracting.
 Why?
 Because there are certain set-asides that the government must adhere to when they’re looking to buy goods or services—there’s a percentage of business set aside for different kinds of companies, including small businesses.
 (Others include woman-owned, veteran-owned, etc.) So, if you want to be a contender in the federal marketplace, your small business has to meet official criteria to be eligible for government contracts.

 How do I certify my business as small?